ocharles/blog/posts/2012-12-07-24-days-of-hackage-aeson.md

 an `Applicative` functor, which we take advantage to construct `Cheese`!

-`Parser` provides even more than that though - there is also an `Alternative` instance so you can try parsing multiple representations - which comes on really handle when dealing with multiple versions of a web service!
+`Parser` provides even more than that though - there is also an `Alternative` instance so you can try parsing multiple representations - which comes in really handy when dealing with multiple versions of a web service!

 `Aeson` can also be used to work directly with the AST too , you don't have to write `To`/`FromJSON` instances if you don't want.
 The AST is simple, in fact